 Note: If you’re doing a presentation in a school, you should check if YouTube videos are blocked – if they are, make sure you can play mp3’s and midi tunes.

-This artilce was posted on Thursday, February 4th, 2010 at 12:03 pm and is filed under Children's Songs, Countries & Cultures, Hina Matsuri - Doll Festival - Girls' Day, Hina Matsuri Song, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Koinobori, Languages, Learning, MP3's, Recordings, Recordings of Songs, Sasa no ha sara-sara, Star Festival Songs, Tanabata, Tanabata Songs, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs, YouTube.
+This article was posted on Thursday, February 4th, 2010 at 12:03 pm and is filed under Children's Songs, Countries & Cultures, Hina Matsuri - Doll Festival - Girls' Day, Hina Matsuri Song, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Koinobori, Languages, Learning, MP3's, Recordings, Recordings of Songs, Sasa no ha sara-sara, Star Festival Songs, Tanabata, Tanabata Songs, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Teaching Kids about Japanese Festivals”